Current Site Information

 The U.S. Environmental Protection Agency is presently overseeing the long-term groundwater cleanup of the Rentokil Inc. site.
 Construction of the cleanup systems were completed in August, 1999.
 EPA, the Virginia Department of Environmental Quality (VDEQ), the U.S. Army Corps of Engineers (USACE), Virginia Properties, Inc. (the potentially responsible party (PRP) and successor to Rentokil), and their contractors conducted a pre-final inspection on August 3, 1999 and determined that the systems were constructed in accordance with the remedial design plans and specifications.
 The remedial action includes the following components: demolition, off-site disposal of contaminated material, construction of a slurry wall, dewatering system, divider walls, monitoring wells, wetland restoration, and construction of a cap.
 EPA and VDEQ accepted a proposal made by Virginia Properties, Inc. during the design phase to incorporate possible redevelopment of the site after completion of the remedy.
 The proposal includes light industrial/commercial buildings constructed on the site with the building foundations incorporated into the cap, a concept termed "divider walls."

 Virginia Properties, Inc. pumped contaminated groundwater from within the cap/slurry wall containment area and treated the groundwater at an off-site facility until May 2005, when EPA and VDEQ agreed to a moratorium on the recovery and treatment of the groundwater.
-The moratorium was extended again in 2012.
+The moratorium has been extended indefinitely.

 Since the end of the remedial action, EPA and VPI have been investigating high levels of pentachlorophenol (PCP) contamination in the area of VPMW-2.
 These investigations include placement of additional wells (delineation wells), soil sampling, and a pilot remediation.
 The pilot, which occurred in October 2007, included slowly withdrawing ground water in the vicinity of VPMW-2 over 12 consecutive weeks.
 Ground water sampling was performed to evaluate the impact on the levels of contamination in this area; however, the results were not conclusive.
 EPA approved a proposed work plan for a focused feasibility study to address these high levels of PCP.
 Ground water and subsurface soil sampling for the focused feasibility study occurred in October 2011 and a sampling report issued in January 2012.
 EPA reviewed the report and gave direction for the focused feasibility study.
-A draft of the focused feasibility study should be completed in the fall of 2012.
-A result of the focused feasibility study will be EPA selecting a remedy for this area.
+The draft focused feasibility study was completed in November 2012.
+In December 2013, EPA selected a remedy for this area that includes extending the cap and slurry wall containment system and continued ground water monitoring.

 In the winter of 2009, EPA deleted a portion of the Site to accommodate industrial/commercial development.
 This partial deletion includes the soil and sediment at former Wetland Areas B and C and the ground water at former Wetland Area C. The remaining areas and media of the Site, including the ground water at former Wetland Area B, will remain on the National Priorities List.